 Walk-through the Hoh Rainforest

-Take a gorgeous drive along the Pacific Coast Highway into the enchanted Hoh Rainforest.
+Take a gorgeous drive to the enchanted Hoh Rainforest along the Pacific Coast Highway.
 The green covering everything is simply magical.
-Walking around the Hoh Rainforest feels as though you are entering a fairy’s world underneath a canopy of the trees.
+Walking around the Hoh Rainforest feels like entering a fairy’s world underneath a canopy of trees.

-The Hoh Rainforest offers plenty of easy walks to difficult hikes.
-Depending on the time of year you visit you may even get to see the Roosevelt Elk crossing and feeding in the Hoh River.
+The Hoh Rainforest offers plenty of easy walks and challenging hikes.
+Depending on the time of year you visit, you may even see the Roosevelt Elk crossing and feeding in the Hoh River.

-While visiting the Hoh Rainforest, add on a pitstop worth every second at the Tree Root Cave.
+While visiting the Hoh Rainforest, add a pitstop worth every second at the Tree Root Cave.
 This tree seems to thrive even though you can easily view the root system above ground.
-The Tree of Life is an amazing photo op or even a place to sit and reflect as you listen to the waves crash on the beach behind you.
+The Tree of Life is a fantastic photo op or a place to sit and reflect as you listen to the waves crash on the beach behind you.

 Explore Sea Caves on Ruby Beach

-Once down at Ruby beach, a slight walk down from the trailhead, there are many things to explore: sea stacks, rock caves, tide pools, driftwood, sea glass, and even an island.
-Simply walking along the sandy beach at low tide, can take all day.
+Once down at Ruby Beach, a slight walk down from the trailhead, there are many things to explore: sea stacks, rock caves, tide pools, driftwood, sea glass, and even an island.
+Walking along the sandy beach at low tide can take all day.
 Check the tide schedule here before planning your day to take full advantage of Ruby Beach.

 Step Foot on the Northwestern – Most Point in the US in Cape Flattery

-Cape Flattery is the northwestern-most point in the United States.
-For a scenic route take Highway 112 along the Straight of Juan de Fuca.
-For those that get a bit motion sick I suggest a less windy bumpy option: take Highway 101 from the Olympic Peninsula to Sappho and then hop on 113 until it runs into 112.
+Cape Flattery is the northwesternmost point in the United States.
+Take Highway 112 along the Straight of Juan de Fuca for a scenic route.
+For those who get a bit motion-sick, I suggest a less windy, bumpy option: take Highway 101 from the Olympic Peninsula to Sappho and hop on 113 until it runs into 112.

-There is plenty of parking at the Cape Flattery trailhead, along with restrooms.
-The .75 mile trail is well maintained with bridges and boardwalks.
+There is plenty of parking along with restrooms at the Cape Flattery trailhead.
+The .75-mile trail is well-maintained with bridges and boardwalks.

 From the tip of this scenic trail, you can see the lighthouse on Tatoosh Island.
 Four observation decks spaced along the trail provide spectacular views of the rugged rocks and waters of the Pacific Ocean.

 Want to learn more about exploring this area?
-Here is a detailed post featuring more about our full day in Neah Bay.
+Here is a detailed post about our full day in Neah Bay.

 Want to leave the country for the day?
 Perfect, hop on a ferry boat and head to Canada.
-Port Angeles, a hub of the Olympic Peninsula, offers incredibly easy access to Victoria B.C. by way of the Blackball Ferry Line, located in the heart of downtown.
+Port Angeles, a hub of the Olympic Peninsula, offers effortless access to Victoria, B.C. through the Blackball Ferry Line, located in the heart of downtown.

 Drive or walk on the ferry, with only a slight price difference.
 I have always walked on, as the ferry drops you right into Victoria Harbour where I find everything is within walking distance, or worst case scenario cabs are at every corner.